ietf-wg-avtcore/draft-ietf-avtcore-rtp-haptics/Draft/WG draft/draft-ietf-avtcore-rtp-haptics.md

 indicates, using a coma-separated list, the types of actuators.
 The device type is defined in {{ISO.IEC.23090-31}}: MPEG_haptics.reference_device object.type is a string which may in the initial release of the specifications hold values among "LRA", "VCA", "ERM", "Piezo" or "Unknown".

 *hmpg-silencesupp*
 indicates whether silence suppression should be used (1) or not (0).
-The default value shall be 1.
+The default value shall be 0.

 ## SDP Parameter Registration {#sdp-registration}

-This memo registers an 'haptics' token in the media sub-registry of the Session Description Protocols (SDP) Parameters registry.
+This memo registers a 'haptics' token in the media sub-registry of the Session Description Protocols (SDP) Parameters registry.
 This registration contains the required information elements outlined in the SDP registration procedure defined in section 8.2 of {{RFC8866}}.

    (1)  Contact Information: